 PARTICIPANTS Participation in the Plan is closed.
-You may not become a participant in the Plan unless your benefit under the Pension Plan of The Concord Telephone Company (the "Concord Plan") was transferred to the Plan.
+You may not become a participant in the Plan unless your benefit under the D&E Communications, Inc. Employees' Retirement Plan (the "D&E Plan") was transferred to the Plan.
 ELIGIBILITY The Plan is frozen.
 You may not accrue additional benefits under the Plan.
-You may earn additional years of service and years of creditable service for determining your eligibility for early retirement, and vesting for the Concord Plan benefit.
-BENEFIT Upon retirement, you will receive a monthly pension benefit based on the Concord Plan formula and your average compensation, covered compensation, and years of creditable service at December 31, 2007.
+You may earn additional years of vesting service for determining your vesting and additional years of credited service for determining your eligibility for early retirement for the D&E Plan benefit.
+BENEFIT Upon retirement, you will receive a monthly pension benefit based on the benefit you earned under the prior D&E Plan as of December 31, 2009.
 ENROLLMENT Prior to the closing of participation under the Plan, eligible employees were automatically enrolled upon becoming eligible.
 COSTS Windstream pays the full cost of the Plan.
-VESTING You will be 100% vested (entitled to your accrued Concord Plan benefit) after five years of service.
-PAYMENT OF BENEFITS If you are a vested participant, you generally may commence your accrued Concord Plan benefit at your normal retirement date (i.e. , first day of the month following age 65).
+VESTING You will be 100% vested (entitled to your accrued D&E Plan benefit) after five years of vesting service.
+PAYMENT OF BENEFITS If you are a vested participant, you may retire and commence your accrued D&E Plan benefit at your normal retirement date (i.e. , first day of the month coinciding with or following age 65).
+Earlier commencement is available in certain circumstances.